AlexsLemonade/reproducible-research/docs/setup_instructions/setup_overview.md

 - [macOS installation instructions](mac_installation_instructions.md)
 - [Windows installation instructions](windows_installation_instructions.md)

-Finally, you will also need to create a [GitHub](https://github.com) account if you do not already have one, and to configure GitKraken.
+Finally, you will also need to create a [GitHub](https://github.com) account if you do not already have one and configure the GitKraken application.

 - [GitHub and GitKraken setup](github_gitkraken_setup_instructions.md)